 To facilitate fulfillment of its charge, the CAMS Governance Committee has developed or assisted development of the policies and guidelines contained in this handbook.
 The Handbook is intended to be a dynamic, "living" document.
 Consequently, the Committee will review the policies and guidelines regularly (See Appendix A: "Policy Review Schedule").
-Assessment procedures include 1) collecting data relative to the use of information technology resources (network log files, web server statistics, etc.); 2) a student user survey taken every three years in conjunction with the library user survey; and 3) a faculty/staff user survey along with direction from GreyCastle Security VCISO.
+Assessment procedures include 1) collecting data relative to the use of information technology resources (network log files, web server statistics, etc.); 2) a student user survey taken every three years in conjunction with the library user survey; and 3) a faculty/staff user survey, also taken every three years.